Codium-ai/pr-agent/docs/docs/chrome-extension/index.md

 For a demonstration of how to install PR-Agent Pro and use it with the Chrome extension, please refer to the tutorial video at the provided [link](https://codium.ai/images/pr_agent/private_repos.mp4).

 <img src="https://codium.ai/images/pr_agent/PR-AgentChat.gif" width="768">

+### Supported browsers

+The extension is supported on all Chromium-based browsers, including Google Chrome, Arc, Opera, Brave, and Microsoft Edge.